BoringCode/RedditNotifier/README.md

 - Notifications (can be turned off) when you have new messages.
 - A persistent bubble on the toolbar button that tells you exactly how many messages you have.
 - Restartless; just install and you're ready to go!
 - Doesn't store login credentials.
-Just log into to reddit like you normally would.
+Just log into reddit like you normally would.
 - Customizable refresh time (30 seconds to infinity).

 ###How can I help?